Morocco

 Cancellation Policy

-We reserve the right to cancel the t with inadequate participant interest.
+We reserve the right to cancel the event with inadequate participant interest.
 Kindness Adventures IS NOT responsible for any personal expenses, such as airline tickets, due to changes in schedules or tour cancellations.

 Registration